natedtcc/jazz-lounge-v2/README.md

 completely open source.
 Symfony also seems to have a very active community, with no shortage of information on how to get the job done.

+As for this site, it will have the following functions:

+- Browse a paginated list of products (albums) pulled from a database (MySQL) with links to add items to the user's shopping cart

+- View your shopping cart, make edits to the cart, calculate total cost (plus shipping)

+- Register an account on the site with email and password

+- Log in / log out of user account

+- Checkout items in cart (gather shipping/billing info)

+- Order processing (generate recepit, email confirmation of order)

 You can find the Symfony repo hosted right here on Github ([link](https://github.com/symfony/symfony)).